It's Time to Care About Paid Leave

 Paid family and medical leave

-Paid family and medical leave refers to policies that enable workers to receive compensation when they take extended time off work for qualifying reasons, such as bonding with a new child, recovering from one’s own serious illness or caring for a seriously ill loved one.
-There is currently no federal law regarding paid family and medical leave for the private sector, although some states have their own programs and requirements.
+Paid family and medical leave refers to policies that enable workers to receive wage replacement when they take extended time off from work for qualifying reasons, such as bonding with a new child, recovering from their own serious health condition or caring for a loved one with a serious health condition.
+While many workers are entitled to take unpaid leave under the Family and Medical Leave Act (FMLA), there is currently no federal law providing or guaranteeing access to paid family and medical leave for workers in the private sector.
+However, some states have their own paid leave programs and requirements.

 Paid sick time